 VSCodium provides the same code editing experience as Visual Studio Code but without Microsoft’s telemetry and proprietary licensing.
-If you write Python scripts, develop web applications, or work with configuration files across your Debian system, VSCodium delivers IntelliSense, integrated debugging, and Git support while respecting your privacy.
-Since VSCodium is not included in Debian’s default repositories, you will add the official community repository maintained by the VSCodium project.
+Whether you write Python scripts for automation, develop web applications with JavaScript frameworks, or manage server configuration files across your Debian infrastructure, VSCodium delivers IntelliSense, integrated debugging, and Git support while respecting your privacy.
+Since Debian’s default repositories do not include VSCodium, you will add the official community repository maintained by the VSCodium project.

 By the end of this guide, you will have VSCodium installed with automatic updates configured.
 Additionally, you will learn commands for launching, updating, and completely removing the editor including its user data.